xsscx/srd/dmg/README.md

-## For Apple Security Research Device Holders Only

 # Example DMG for a Sample Cryptex with Toybox Unstripped for Debugging the SRD Command Line Terminal
 -----------
 Cryptex with Working code examples already Compiled, Signed and Hand-Rolled with Care into a precious cryptex for your consumption.